Koushith/Portfolio-2023/README.md

 1. Clone/Download repository.
 2. Inside the project open a terminal and run `npm i --save`.
-3. To start the project, run `gatsby develop`.
+3. To start the project, run `npm run dev`.

 ### 💜 Credits